 The 191.8 million citizens of Nigeria can’t enter Bahrain.

-South Korea’s government is so busy nannying its citizens, that as of 2014, all 50.7 million South Korean citizens can’t enter Libya, Syria, Iraq, Yemen, Somalia and Afghanistan.
+South Korea’s government is so busy nannying its citizens, that as of 2014, all 50.7 million South Korean citizens can’t enter Libya, Syria, Iraq, Yemen, Somalia, and Afghanistan.

-Guinean citizens, all 13.3 million of them, can’t travel to Bahrain, Mauritius, Mongolia and Papua New Guinea.
+Guinean citizens, all 13.3 million of them, can’t travel to Bahrain, Mauritius, Mongolia, and Papua New Guinea.
 Perhaps the last one is because of a name infringement issue?

-The 6.7 million Sierra Leonean citizens can’t visit Bahrain, Mauritius or Mongolia either.
+The 6.7 million Sierra Leonean citizens can’t visit Bahrain, Mauritius, or Mongolia either.

-There’s 4.7 million inhabitants of Liberia that can’t visit Bahrain and Mongolia.
+There are 4.7 million inhabitants of Liberia that can’t visit Bahrain and Mongolia.

-Lastly, as a place that is de facto an independent nation, Kosovo’s 1.9 million inhabitants will be refused entry to Cuba, Armenia, the Bahamas, Cambodia, China, Democratic Republic of the Congo, Ecuador, Georgia, Iraq, Lebanon, Morocco, Philippines, Serbia, Seychelles, South Africa, Spain, Sudan and Vietnam.
+Lastly, as a place that is de facto an independent nation, Kosovo’s 1.9 million inhabitants will be refused entry to Cuba, Armenia, the Bahamas, Cambodia, China, the Democratic Republic of the Congo, Ecuador, Georgia, Iraq, Lebanon, Morocco, Philippines, Serbia, Seychelles, South Africa, Spain, Sudan, and Vietnam.
 Many UN member states don’t recognize it as a legal travel document.

-Now the total number of people who can’t enter one or more countries adds up to 2.934.900.000 people, or 39.1% of people on earth.
+Now the total number of people who can’t enter one or more countries adds up to 2.934.900.000 people or 39.1% of people on earth.